VinceCabs/GAUnit/README.md

 GAUnit is a Python library for testing Google Analytics implementations with Selenium or RobotFramework test cases.

-It is designed to be used within your pipelines in various environment such as traditional websites, Single Page Applications or Mobile Apps.
+It is designed to be used within your pipelines in various environments such as traditional websites, Single Page Applications or Mobile Apps.

 ## Usage